 In summary, it is not a very standardized format, and as we will see, has evolved into a fairly chaotic environment that can be only unraveled by sustained and dedicated attention to mapping and interpreting this entropy.

-One of the main use cases is to identify and handle requests from certain types of traffic.
+User Agents can be parsed using a user agent parser.
+One of the main use cases of a user agent parser is to identify and handle requests from certain types of traffic.
 By checking device capabilities or browser capabilities, you can decide which content to send down to the requesting device, or even adapt the content on the fly.
 This is particularly useful when dealing with the wide spectrum of devices in use today, and allows you to get as fine grained as you like with your content targeting strategy.
 Outside of web optimization, this has obvious applications to the advertising sector, where the device can be useful as a criteria for targeting.
 Device information is part of the spec for RTB.
-Another possible use case is serving language specific content using the language and locale headers.
+Another possible use case for a user agent parser is to serve language specific content using the language and locale headers.

 The other main use case is around analytics, which can be very deep with a good device description repository.
 All this insight can be used to improve on content publishing decisions, targeting strategies or conversion optimization.
 Having a constantly updated method of parsing User-Agent strings also means that you are aware when new devices hit your services and can identify any issues at an early stage.